CountBricks: Residential CMU Wall Assembly Expertise

 • Run a CountBricks variance report after every lift to keep material usage on target.

-Because every cmu wall assembly interacts with framing, plumbing chases and insulation, CountBricks links your masonry estimate to adjacent scopes.
+Every CMU wall assembly interacts with framing, plumbing chases, and insulation.
+CountBricks links your masonry estimate to adjacent scopes.
 When you shift from rigid foam to mineral wool, the thermal model updates and instantly displays energy-code compliance.
-This interconnected data flow means fewer RFIs, faster inspections and happier homeowners.
+This interconnected data flow means fewer RFIs, faster inspections, and happier homeowners.

 Ready to elevate your masonry game?
-Contact CountBricks.com/consultation and see how our AI turns voice commands into bullet-proof construction plans.
+Visit CountBricks.com and see how our AI turns voice commands into bullet-proof construction plans.